mkatsoho/node-rest-client-alt/readme.md

-**NOTE:** This is a cloned alternative verison of node-rest-client, with below feature
+**NOTE:** This is a cloned and alternative verison of node-rest-client, with below features
 - enable request logging (turn it on/off)
-- remove the first 9 chars in response if it is '&&&.....&&&'
+- remove the first 11 chars in response if it is '&&&.....&&&'